jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-6b.md

 ---

-122 The general rules of the virtue called justice require the greatest exactness.
+{{< s v="122" >}} The general rules of the virtue are called justice.
+This requires the greatest exactness.

 Their modifications must be as accurate as the rules themselves.

 If I owe a man £10, justice requires that I precisely pay him £10:
 - at the agreed time, or
 - when he demands it.